td0g/film_production_notes/WeeklyInterviews/README.md

 ### WITHOUT Sound Technician

 1) The camera technician is responsible for coordinating the start of the recording
-1) When everyone is ready, the camera technician will announce 'Recording Start' or similar.
+1) When everyone is ready, the camera technician will announce something to the effect of '**Recording Start**'  The video recording will begin **immediately AFTER** the announcement.
 1) The camera technician will announce **Interviewee** and **Take**
 1) Proceed with interview